Melanoma risks and causes

 There is no conclusive evidence that risk of melanoma is affected by any of these factors.
 Some women have a natural darkening of the skin during pregnancy.
 This may make moles show up more clearly.
 But it is not true that moles are more likely to become cancerous during pregnancy.
 There is also no evidence that pregnant women diagnosed with melanoma do worse than non pregnant women.
 If you are worried about this, talk to your GP.

-Some recent studies showed that women who have had particular changes in their womb (endometriosis or fibroma) have a 30 to 60% increased risk of melanoma.
+Some studies have shown that women who have had particular changes in their womb (endometriosis or fibroma) have a 30 to 60% increased risk of melanoma.
 However, other studies have not shown an increased risk so we need more research to know whether there is a link.

 Studies have shown that people with reduced immunity are more likely to develop melanoma.
 People may have reduced immunity due to infection with HIV or AIDS or medicines given to suppress the immune system after an organ transplant.